Cecil: A Lion with a Name

 Quoting that great democrat Joseph Stalin, “A single death is a tragedy; a million death is a statistic.”
 How many nameless lions are killed by local poachers?

-The deaths of six million Jews in the Shoah or Holocaust matters to me, because I’ve known people, who survived the camps and had family who died in them.
+The deaths of six million Jews in the Shoah or Holocaust matter to me, because I’ve known people, who survived the camps and had family who died in them.

 In 1994, Rwandans slaughtered one million of their countrymen and women in three months of barbaric madness.
 I cared in the abstract sense.
 I could do nothing about it.
 It was not up close in personal.